 Surrounded by mountains, the need to respect and commit to conserving our natural environment is evident in Estes Park.
 Here’s how you can do your part while you’re here.

-Nature Bath
+Nature Bathe

 We’ve long known the positive impacts nature can have on your mental health, but did you know that it can also make us more environmentally conscious?
 Nature bathing is the act of being present in nature and doubles as a meditation practice.
 This is widely available in Estes – everywhere you go, there’s nature!
-Tag along with Heathen Creek Outfitters for the ideal nature bathing experience.

 Pick up Kind Coffee